Domenik Hixon: Denver Broncos

-Hixon played 4 games for the Denver Broncos to start the 2007 season then was released in early October.
+Hixon played four games for the Denver Broncos to start the 2007 season, but was released in early October.
 He functioned as the team's starting kick returner.
 At the start of the second quarter in the first game of the season against the Buffalo Bills, tight end Kevin Everett suffered a serious spinal cord injury while tackling Hixon.
 Everett had a near-full recovery after a grim prognosis but never played another NFL game.

 New York Giants

-The New York Giants quickly signed Hixon and soon he took over the main kickoff returning duties.
-Domenik had one reception for 5 yards against the Minnesota Vikings on November 25.
-He made his mark by returning a kickoff 74 yards for a touchdown in the Giants' 2007 regular season finale against the undefeated New England Patriots.
-Hixon's touchdown put the Giants ahead 14–10 in the 2nd quarter, but the Giants lost 38–35.
+The New York Giants immediately signed Hixon, who spent most of the season on special teams; he had one reception for five yards against the Minnesota Vikings on November 25, 2007.
+In the Giants' regular season finale against the undefeated New England Patriots, he took over the main kickoff returning duties in place of the injured Ahmad Bradshaw and underperforming Reuben Droughns, and made his mark by returning a kickoff 74 yards for a touchdown.
+Hixon's score put the Giants ahead 14–10 in the 2nd quarter, but the Giants lost 38–35.

 As the main kickoff returner, Hixon returned 10 kickoffs for an average of 25.3 yards during the Giants' run to Super Bowl XLII.
 His returns provided the Giants with good field position and helped propel their offense into the end zone on several occasions.
 He recovered a critical fumble late in the 4th quarter of the NFC Championship game on January 20 at frigid Lambeau Field, a game the Giants eventually won in overtime.
-Hixon also recorded 2 special teams tackles in the 2007 playoffs.
+Hixon also recorded 2 special teams tackles in the 2008 playoffs.

-Hixon later broke out in the Giants second preseason game against the Cleveland Browns, catching two touchdown passes and then returned an 82-yard kickoff for a touchdown, all in the first quarter.
+Hixon later broke out in the Giants second preseason game of 2008 against the Cleveland Browns, catching two touchdown passes and then returned an 82-yard kickoff for a touchdown, all in the 1st quarter.

-In week 5 of the 2008 season, Hixon was forced to start after Giants wide receiver Plaxico Burress was suspended for breaking team rules.
+In Week 5 that year, Hixon was forced to start after Giants wide receiver Plaxico Burress was suspended for breaking team rules.
 Hixon would have 4 catches for 102 yards and a touchdown in his first career start.
 He left the game late in the first half after suffering a concussion.

-In Week 14, Hixon would again be placed in the starting role for the rest of the season, due to the suspension of Burress for conduct detrimental to the team after suffering an accidental self-inflicted gunshot wound to his leg.
+In Week 14, Hixon would be placed in the starting role for the rest of the season, due to the suspension of Burress for conduct detrimental to the team after suffering an accidental self-inflicted gunshot wound to his leg; he ended up leading the team in receiving yards with 596 on 43 receptions, while also becoming the team's main punt returner.